osrf/gazebo_tutorials/ros_urdf/tutorial.md

 roslaunch rrbot_gazebo rrbot_world.launch
 </pre>

-In the launched Gazebo window you should see the robot standing straight up.
+In the launched Gazebo-classic window you should see the robot standing straight up.
 Despite there being no intentional disturbances in the physics simulator by default, numerical errors should start to build up and cause the double inverted pendulum to fall after a few seconds.
 The following is a mid-swing screenshot of the RRBot:

 [[file:figs/Swinging_Arm.png|700px]]